mindylindsey/art-of-agility/docs/evaluation/sprint-planning.md

 *	_Are tasks being assigned to a particular engineer, because they are the expert in that area, even though that person is already fully committed to the sprint?_

     Although it is perfectly natural to have an expert on your team for any given technology or feature, you have to try to develop the expertise in your team so that you do not have a single point of failure.
-This may take time, and your velocity might take a hit, if other members of your team take longer to finish a task than your expert, but in the long run, your team will run more efficiently.
+This may take time.
+Your velocity might take a hit if other members of your team take longer to finish a task than your expert, but in the long run, your team will run more efficiently.

 *	_Are you taking into consideration that some of your team members are not fully dedicated to the project and must spend time on other projects outside of this scrum team?_